mac-comp127/maps-reading/index.md

 *Programming exercise:*

 <!-- Luo lyhenteiden ylläpitoon käytettävä luokka `Abbreviations`.
 Luokalla tulee olla parametriton konstruktori, ja sen tulee tarjota seuraavat metodit: -->
 Create a class `Abbreviations` for managing common abbreviations.
-The class must have a constructor, which does not take any parameters.
+The class must have a constructor which does not take any parameters.
 The class must also provide the following methods:

 - `public void addAbbreviation(String abbreviation, String explanation)` adds a new abbreviation and its explanation.
 - `public boolean hasAbbreviation(String abbreviation)` checks if an abbreviation has already been added; returns `true` if it has and `false` if it has not.